The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures. Namely,

 From significance to the observed data

-Let’s now apply Bayes rule to the null hypothesis testing problem in a way where we condition on the full observed data \(\mathcal{D}\) and not just on whether P-value is below some threshold as we did above.
+Let’s now apply Bayes rule to the null hypothesis testing problem in a way where we condition on the full observed data \(\mathcal{D}\) and not just on whether the P-value is below some threshold as we have been doing above.
 Let’s mark the null hypothesis by \(H_0\) and the alternative hypothesis by \(H_1\). \[\textrm{Pr}(H_0\,|\,\mathcal{D}) = \frac{\textrm{Pr}(H_0)\,\textrm{Pr}(\mathcal{D}\,|\,H_0)}{\textrm{Pr}(\mathcal{D})} = \frac{\textrm{Pr}(H_0)\,\textrm{Pr}(\mathcal{D}\,|\,H_0)}{\textrm{Pr}(\mathcal{D}\,|\,H_0)\,\textrm{Pr}(H_0)+\textrm{Pr}(\mathcal{D}\,|\,H_1)\,\textrm{Pr}(H_1)}\]

-We need to specify probabilistic models for the observed data under both hypothesis.
+We need to specify probability models for the observed data under both hypotheses.
 After these models are specified, the infrence is about letting the possible models compete both in how well they explain the observed data (terms \(\textrm{Pr}(\mathcal{D}\,|\,H_1)\) and \(\textrm{Pr}(\mathcal{D}\,|\,H_0)\)) and in how probable they are a priori (terms \(\textrm{Pr}(H_1)\) and \(\textrm{Pr}(H_0)\)).

 Example 4.5.
 Bayesian inference shows that both the observed data AND the prior knowledge are crucial for complete inference.
 Suppose, for example, that one morning you wake up and it is very dark outside.
 This darkness could result either from \(H_1\): “Sun has disappeared” or from \(H_0\): “You have woken up > 1 hour earlier than usually”, and under both models \(\textrm{Pr}(\mathcal{D}\,|\,H_i)\) is very high.
 So both models are consistent with the observations and P-values computed under either of the models as null hypothesis would not show inconsistencies between the observed data and either of the models.
-However, the prior odds of \(\textrm{Pr}(H_0)/\textrm{Pr}(H_1)\) is extremely large and hence your posterior conclusion would be that you are extremely more likely to have woken up early than woken up to the world without the sun.
+However, the prior odds of \(\textrm{Pr}(H_0)/\textrm{Pr}(H_1)\) is extremely large and hence your posterior conclusion would be that you are extremely more likely to have woken up early than woken up to the world where the sun has disappeared.

-In a simple linear regression model, the observed data consist of the outcome vector \(\pmb{y}\) and the tested variable \(\pmb{x}_j\), \(\mathcal{D}_j=(\pmb{y},\pmb{x}_j)\), and when we assume Gaussian errors, the model for a fixed value of regression coefficient \(\beta\) and error variance \(\sigma^2\) is \[\textrm{Pr}\left(\mathcal{D}\,|\,\beta, \sigma^2 \right) = \mathcal{N}(\pmb{y}-\pmb{x}_j\beta;\,0,\,\sigma^2 I) \propto \exp\left(-(\pmb{y}-\pmb{x}_j\beta)^T(\pmb{y}-\pmb{x}_j\beta)/(2\sigma^2)\right) \] Under the null model, we set \(\beta=0\) and in the alternative model, we can set \(\beta\) to some other value \(b_1\).
-If we do not want to specify our model of non-null effects by a single value \(b_1\), we can use a Bayesian prior distribution for \(\beta\), for example, by saying that \(\beta \sim \mathcal{N}(b_1,\tau_1^2)\).
-With this prior, the probability density of data under \(H_1\) is given by weighting the above likelihood by the prior probability density of each possible value of \(\beta\): \[\textrm{Pr}(\mathcal{D}\,|\,H_1) = \int_\beta \textrm{Pr}\left(\mathcal{D}\,|\,\beta,\sigma^2\right) \textrm{Pr}(\beta\,|\,H_1) d\beta = \int_\beta \mathcal{N}\left(\pmb{y}-\pmb{x}_j\beta;\,0,\,\sigma^2\right) \mathcal{N}\left(\beta;\, b_1,\, \tau_1^2\right) d\beta.\] In both models we typically fix \(\sigma^2\) to its empirical maximum likelihood estimate as the competing regression models do not typically differ in \(\sigma^2\), and hence we are less interested in \(\sigma^2\) than in \(\beta\).
+In a simple linear regression model, the observed data consist of the outcome vector \(\pmb{y}\) and the tested variable \(\pmb{x}_j\), \(\mathcal{D}_j=(\pmb{y},\pmb{x}_j)\), and when we assume Gaussian errors, the probability model for data given a fixed value of regression coefficient \(\beta\) and error variance \(\sigma^2\) is \[\textrm{Pr}\left(\mathcal{D}\,|\,\beta, \sigma^2 \right) = \mathcal{N}(\pmb{y}-\pmb{x}_j\beta;\,0,\,\sigma^2 I).\] Under the null model, we set \(\beta=0\) and under the alternative model, we can set \(\beta\) equal to some other value \(b_1\).
+If we do not want to specify our model of non-null effects by a single value \(b_1\), we can use a Bayesian prior distribution for \(\beta\), for example, by assuming that \(\beta \sim \mathcal{N}(b_1,\tau_1^2)\).
+With this prior, the probability density of data under \(H_1\) is given by weighting the above likelihood by the prior probability density of each possible value of \(\beta\): \[\textrm{Pr}(\mathcal{D}\,|\,H_1) = \int_\beta \textrm{Pr}\left(\mathcal{D}\,|\,\beta,\sigma^2\right) \textrm{Pr}(\beta\,|\,H_1) d\beta = \int_\beta \mathcal{N}\left(\pmb{y}-\pmb{x}_j\beta;\,0,\,\sigma^2\right) \mathcal{N}\left(\beta;\, b_1,\, \tau_1^2\right) d\beta.\] In both models we typically fix \(\sigma^2\) to its empirical maximum likelihood estimate \(\widehat{\sigma}^2\) as the competing regression models do not typically differ in their prior beliefs about \(\sigma^2\), but instead the parameter of interest is \(\beta\).

-If we assume that, in the Gaussian prior of \(\beta\), the mean parameter \(b_1=0\), then the integral can be done analytically to give \[\textrm{Pr}(\mathcal{D}\,|\,H_1) = c\cdot\mathcal{N}\left(\widehat{\beta};\, 0, \, \tau_1^2 + \textrm{SE}^2 \right),\] where \(c\) is a constant and \(\widehat{\beta}\) is the MLE of \(\beta\) and SE the corresponding standard error.
-Note that by replacing \(\tau_1\) with 0, we have \[\textrm{Pr}(\mathcal{D}\,|\,H_0) = c\cdot\mathcal{N}\left(\widehat{\beta};\, 0, \, \textrm{SE}^2 \right).\] These results tell that we can quantify how well each model/hypothesis explains the data by asking how well each model can explain the MLE \(\widehat{\beta}\).
-Let’s demonstrate this by (1) plotting the probability densities of data under both models \(H_0\) (green) and \(H_1\) (orange) and by simulating one data set from each model and by showing where the parameter estimate from each data set fall.
+If we assume that, in the Gaussian prior distribution of \(\beta\), the mean parameter \(b_1=0\), then the integral can be done analytically to give \[\textrm{Pr}(\mathcal{D}\,|\,H_1) = c\cdot\mathcal{N}\left(\widehat{\beta};\, 0, \, \tau_1^2 + \textrm{SE}^2 \right),\] where \(c\) is a constant and \(\widehat{\beta}\) is the MLE of \(\beta\) and SE the corresponding standard error.
+Note that by replacing \(\tau_1\) with 0 the alternative hypothesis becomes equal to the null hypothesis as we can interpret the degenerate distribution \(\beta \sim \mathcal{N}\left(0,0^2\right)\) equivalent to the statement \(\beta=0\).
+Thus, we have \[\textrm{Pr}(\mathcal{D}\,|\,H_0) = c\cdot\mathcal{N}\left(\widehat{\beta};\, 0, \, \textrm{SE}^2 \right).\] These results tell that we can quantify how well each model/hypothesis explains the data by asking how well each model can explain the MLE \(\widehat{\beta}\).
+Here, it is uderstood that the model explains the data better, the larger the probability density of the observed data is under the model.

 set.seed(16102017)